-Fine dining, traditional pubs and a history of oyster fishing combine to make Emsworth an enticing destination for food lovers.
+Enjoy fine dining, traditional pubs and a long history of oyster fishing in Emsworth, near Portsmouth.

-In the Middle Ages Emsworth was a busy port, importing wine for the noble classes.
-Later the village used tidal power to grind flour and also became known for its oyster beds, boat building, rope making and brewing.
+In the Middle Ages, Emsworth was a busy port, importing wine for the noble classes.
+Later the village used tidal power to grind flour and also became known for its oyster beds and brewing.

 VisitEngland would like to invite you to take part in a short survey about our website.